karow/Course-Project/README.md

 The two data sets (train_merged and test_merged) are being merged row-wise into one data set called "test_train"

 6.
 The features table is being read into R Studio.
-This table contains descriptive names for the measurements/activies (test_Y and train_Y)
+This table contains descriptive names for the measurements/activies (test_Y and train_Y).
+These names are being cleaned up by removing special characters like "(,),-" etc. and those names are being assigned as column names.

+7.
+Only the measurments that contain the word "mean" or "std" are being extracted from the dataset

+8.
+An independent tidy data set is created by calculating the mean of each volunteers activity.
+This data set is exported as a text file in the current working directory.